 There are the numerous rumours that you see a white light, or have an out of body experience, but the truth of it can be explained by science.

-VICE described the body as a machine, and the Dr Cameron Shaw explained the workings of that machine and how the brain ‘tends to die from the top down, claiming our most human characteristics first’.
+VICE described the body as a machine, and Dr Cameron Shaw explained the workings of that machine and how the brain ‘tends to die from the top down, claiming our most human characteristics first’.

 What happens in the brain right before you die?
 Julian Morgans dissects a human brain to find out: